ho33einzadeh/example_connecting_and_query_mysql_python/README.md

-# An example of Connecting a MySQL Database with Python Code And How to install
+# An example of Connecting And Query Data a MySQL Database with Python Code And How to install

 ![](https://s21.picofile.com/file/8444189792/Untitled_1.png)